cedoor/cutils/README.md

 ### npm

-You can install mmp package with npm:
+You can install utils package with npm:

     npm install @cedoor/utils --save